Replace your Feedly + Slack + email + ChatGPT + Linear catch-up loop with a single timeline ranked for you.

 RSS, AI-agent updates, tasks, and your own notes share a single ranked timeline.
 Search across all of it with semantic recall.

 Braindump in plain language.
-OnePage parses tasks, priorities, due dates, and effort estimates — folders keep them organized.
+OnePage parses tasks, priorities, due dates, and effort estimates — folders keep them organized, and AI tasks get done, not just tracked.

 Goals, interests, people, sources — every row editable on the Me page.
 Tuning controls what gets boosted across the product.
 Nothing inferred without your confirmation.